 To advance towards candidacy for the doctorate, you must pass a qualifying procedure.
 This exam determines whether you have attained a firm command of the literature in your first major field.
 It may include both a written and oral component, depending on your major field and your examination committee.
 The major field chair will certify that you have completed all the required coursework for that major field.

 The qualifying procedure must be successfully completed no later than September 30 of the third year of your graduate study.
+Students typically take their qualifying exam at the end of the spring semester of the second year.

 Process When Qualifying Procedure is Failed